ManageIQ/manageiq.org/site/_posts/2019-05-22-walkthrough-customizing-vm-post-provisioning-task.md

 ## STEP 4.
 Add Our New Instance to the Copied State Machine ##

-Now we edit our copied Provision VM from Template state machine instance to add the AddDisk instance URIs to the appropriate steps (see [Adding the instance URIs to the provisioning state machine] (<https://pemcg.gitbooks.io/mastering-automation-in-cloudforms-and-manageiq/content/chapter22.html#c22i7>)).
+Now we edit our copied Provision VM from Template state machine instance to add the AddDisk instance URIs to the appropriate steps (see [Adding the instance URIs to the provisioning state machine](<https://pemcg.gitbooks.io/mastering-automation-in-cloudforms-and-manageiq/content/chapter22.html#c22i7>)).

 ## STEP 5:  Order a Service Catalog so to provision new vm with additional disk ##